 I love what I do.
 I love working with my clients, working on their goals, helping them heal themselves.
 I really believe I have the best job in the world.
 I’ve worked hard for the appropriate qualifications & trainings to provide you with the best, most competent care available.

 I want to answer questions for you about this process.
 Please let me know if you want to talk about this and how I can help.
 I hope the info below explains a little more about the process & risks of using your insurance for therapy.
-Some of my clients choose to use their insurance (I am in network with BCBS), and I support their choice, now that they have all the facts.
+Some of my clients choose to use their out of network benefits, and I support their choice, now that they have all the facts.

 We pay for insurance, and it’s great to use it for all kinds of things, including my PCP and emergency room visits.
 And it’s totally up to you to decide if using insurance for therapy is right for you-it’s personal choice.
 In my heart, I believe everyone should have access to quality therapy and that therapy should NOT be a luxury item.